maperghis/stan_coding_challenge/README.md

 # Stan Coding Challenge
 Welcome to the Solution to the [Stan Coding Challenge](https://challengeaccepted.streamco.com.au/)!
+Please read [My Solution](solution.md) for reasonings behind my choice of language and framework.

 ## The Challenge
 Receive a post request with some JSON data to my given URL, filter the data and